 Patient-centered care

-When hypertension care is patient-centered and easy to stick to, more people stay on track
+When hypertension care is convenient, affordable and easy to stick to, more people stay on track

 Right: Participants in “Law & Health Security: Strengthening Nigeria’s Legal Preparedness”.
 Credit – Resolve to Save Lives